 Uses of Hoja Santa in Mexican Cuisine

 This herb is used in a wide variety of stews and sauces across central and southern Mexico.
-Some of these are yellow mole from Oaxaca, barbacoa preparations and iguana dishes in Chiapas, pipián verde in Puebla, fish preparations in Veracruz; there are many others.
+Some of these are yellow mole from Oaxaca, barbacoa preparations and iguana dishes in Chiapas, pipián verde in Puebla, and fish preparations in Veracruz among many others.

 The pre-Columbian Mexica people used hoja santa to flavor their bitter chocolate drinks.
 The herb is still used today in some places to flavor sweet hot chocolate and to prepare a medicinal tea.

 Fresh hoja santa leaves are sometimes used to wrap and flavor artisanal cheeses and to wrap tamales, meats, and fish for steaming or baking.

 The dried leaves can also be used as a seasoning, though fresh hoja santa is much more flavorful and preferred for most uses.

 Hoja Santa is still a bit difficult to find in the United States, although that is slowly changing.
 You probably won't find it in your local grocery store chain.
 If you live near a Latin American community, the local markets may have some of this wonderful herb.
 If not, hoja santa is easy to grow in temperate areas; in fact, it is such a fast-growing and abundant plant that is sometimes considered an invasive weed.